Cainefm/hdps/README.md

 The primary objective of HDPS is to develop an R-package tailored for conducting High-Dimensional Propensity Score (HDPS) analyses in epidemiological studies.
-The initial focus of the project is on the CDARS database, a clinical electronic database in Hong Kong.
+The initial focus of the project is on the Clinical Data Analysis and Reporting System (CDARS) database, a clinical electronic database in Hong Kong.
 Nevertheless, the package is designed to be versatile and can be adapted for use with other databases too.

-This example utilizes a simulated diagnosis database from the Clinical Data Analysis and Reporting System (CDARS) in the Hong Kong, which is an electronic health records system for public hospitals.
-By employing this database, we aim to demonstrate the *HDPS* package, and potentially contribute to broader efforts in enhancing other real-world clinical data analysis.

 ## Example dataset
 ### Master sheet